madisonkyguy/Kenscapstone/README.md

            I created a Virtual environment for other developers to use to test my code and included the instructions on how to initialize, utilize and then deactivate the virtual environment

-# Annotate your code with markdown cells in Jupyter Notebook, write clear code comments, and have a well-written README.md.
+# Annotate your code with markdown cells in Jupyter Notebook,
+  write clear code comments, and have a well-written README.md.
 Tidy up your notebook, and make sure you don’t have any empty cells or incomplete cells that don’t do anything.
-Make sure it’s all functional before your final github commit -
+Make sure it’s all functional before your final github commit:

  Throughout my code I included Markdown boxes to explain what each part of my code was going to do